-Take particular care when drilling holes in the floors of the passenger compartment and the rear load compartment.
-The fuel tank, AdBlue tank (urea), brake lines, exhaust, electric cable and differential (4WD only) are located under the floor.
+Take particular care when drilling in the floors of the passenger compartment and the rear load compartment.
+The fuel tank, the DEF tank (urea), the brake pipes, the exhaust, the electric cables and the differential (four-wheel drive only) are located under the vehicle floor.